data3rr0r/jetson-jessicar/README.md

 This is my demo video.
 Check this out, and watch how the front/back wheels of the car operates based on each signs.
 Link: https://youtu.be/IFFw-60XPq4

+You can download traffic signs used in videos from this repository.
+Download "yolo traffic signs.zip" from this repository.